 This is an example of how not optimizing your ads can lead to lower revenue recognition over time.
 Paid media is a game-changer but it’s not a one-time effort; it’s a constant effort of understanding your ad performance and then deciding what to do.
 You have to take into account competition, what tone to use with your target audience, conversion actions they’re comfortable with, ad messaging, budget, goal, traffic, impressions, clicks, drop-offs—everything is interlinked and this intricate fabric of paid media is not necessarily difficult to navigate but definitely demanding of your attention.

-A fintech startup that we worked with, Vault, hadn't achieved consistent results with Google Ads.
+A fintech startup that we worked with, Venn, hadn't achieved consistent results with Google Ads.
 We found that paid advertising was working for competitors so there’s opportunity for them as well.
-However, Vault being a startup, had to go up against legacy banks with established brand awareness.
+However, Venn being a startup, had to go up against legacy banks with established brand awareness.
 We identified keywords and unique selling point (USP), analyzed competitor ads, and hand-crafted ad copies that would convert.
 Through optimizations and performing intricate analysis, we were able to help them get 10x higher ROAS with conversions going up by 47% within a month.

 However, if you do want to experiment with things yourself, here are some things we’d recommend.